KaushikDuddala/MindWell/README.md

 ## ♿ Accessibility Features

-MentalHub is built with accessibility as a core principle, ensuring everyone can access mental health resources:
+Voices4Minds is built with accessibility as a core principle, ensuring everyone can access mental health resources:

 - **WCAG 2.1 Compliance**
   - Semantic HTML structure